-MI emerged from conversations that took place in Norway in 1982 which led to the published research article in 1983 by Dr. William (Bill) Miller.
+MI first emerged from conversations that took place in Norway in 1982 which led to the first published research article in 1983 by Dr. William (Bill) Miller.
 A few years later Bill Miller's path crossed with Dr. Stephen Rollnick, an avid follower of MI's rudimentary framework.
-Together they wrote the edition of Motivational Interviewing in 1991, focusing the model on addictions.
-After two decades they produced a second edition which greatly from the original by expanding the application of MI to "a broad range of problem areas" instead of limiting it to addictions.6 The third, and most recent edition of Motivational Interviewing was published in 2013 and is as from the second edition as the second edition was from the While the core of MI's style remained the same, the details of its processes were updated so dramatically that "more than 90% of the writing is new."7 for so many
+Together they wrote the first edition of Motivational Interviewing in 1991, focusing the model on addictions.
+After two decades they produced a second edition which differed greatly from the original by expanding the application of MI to "a broad range of problem areas" instead of limiting it to addictions.6 The third, and most recent edition of Motivational Interviewing was published in 2013 and is as different from the second edition as the second edition was from the first.
+While the core of MI's style remained the same, the details of its processes were updated so dramatically that "more than 90% of the writing is new."7

-The two editions of Motivational Interviewing ironically provided no of MI.
-Before the third edition of Motivational Interviewing, the best came from an article written by Miller and Rollnick which explained that MI is "a directive, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence."8
+The first two editions of Motivational Interviewing ironically provided no definition of MI.
+Before the third edition of Motivational Interviewing, the best definition came from an article written by Miller and Rollnick which explained that MI is "a directive, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence."8

-One reason why MI lacked a clear
+One reason why MI lacked a clear definition for so many